pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

     in the pipeline etc..
 Often build systems don't have this capability, they store just enough information that they can do what they need to do, once again they are not database systems (and if they are it is recommended that you don't tinker with them)
+  - Dynamic systems are harder.
+These can happen if you have multiple component stages, e.g. one artefact is build and tested which then triggers the pipeline for one or more artefacts which consume the new artefact, e.g. building a VM image with the binaries for a web service (or something like that)
+  - Build system enabled systems often work from one repository, what if you need multiple components each of which lives in their own repository
 - Maybe it is better to have a separate system that tracks the state of the pipeline.
 That way you can treat it as the critical infrastructure that it is, with the appropriate separation of data and business rule processing etc.
   - As far as I'm aware there is no software for this purpose out there